Smaller companies account for around 67%1 of all listed companies and offer a wealth of choice to investors.

 - companies with the potential to grow rapidly.

 These distinct features provide strong diversification benefits when added to a large-cap equity portfolio.

 Risk and return are two sides of the same coin.
-The higher risk associated with smaller companies accounts for the return premium that long-term investors have received.
-A dollar invested in US large-caps in 1926, with dividends reinvested, grew to $5,767 by end-2017.
-A similar investment in small-caps grew to $38,842 – over six times more.
-This return premium is a global phenomenon.
-Smaller companies have outpaced their larger peers by an average of 5% per annum since 2000.
+The higher risk associated with smaller companies accounts for the return premium that long-term investors may achieve.
+Smaller companies have outpaced their larger peers by an average of 3%2 per annum since 2000.
 This occurred across the world’s largest equity markets.

 Smaller companies also tend to attract less analyst coverage than their larger peers.
 This means there may be greater and more frequent discrepancies between their fundamentals and their market valuations.
 This creates a rich environment for fundamental, active stock-pickers such as ourselves.

 At ASI, we offer a comprehensive suite of small-cap equity strategies.
 We believe stock-specific insights drive returns.
 As active investors, we therefore build our portfolios from the bottom up.
 This research-intensive process gives our clients direct access to our best small-cap investment ideas.

 1 Source: MSCI 31.12.2020.